Dave Cowens: San Antonio Spurs (1994–1996)

+Golden State Warriors (2000–2001)

+Cowens was the head coach of the Golden State Warriors from 2000 to 2001.
+He was the head coach for the entire 2000–2001 season, before being fired 23 games into the 2001–2002 season.

+Chicago Sky (2006)

 In 2005–06 Cowens was head coach of the Chicago Sky of the Women's National Basketball Association (WNBA).

+Detroit Pistons (2006–2009)

 Cowens was an assistant coach of the Detroit Pistons from 2006 to 2009.

 Politics

 In 1990, Cowens, a former Democrat, ran as a Republican for Massachusetts Secretary of the Commonwealth.
 However, because he did not register by June 5, 1989, he was unable to appear on the primary ballot.
 Cowens considered running a sticker campaign for the Republican nomination, but decided to drop out of the race.

 Personal life

 Cowens married his wife, Deby, in 1978.
 They have two daughters and several grandchildren.
 In 1977, Cowens spent a day driving a taxi cab for the Independent Taxi Operators Association (ITOA) in Boston.
 "Nobody even knew who I was," Cowens told ESPN.
 "I put my cap on and just you know drove around.
 I got decent tips, though."